Hemachand29/Excel-Sales-Analytics/README.md

 - Strategic guidance for **sales negotiations**.
 - Clear identification of opportunities in **new markets**.

-Feel free to explore the [Customer Performance Report](https://github.com/KirandeepMarala/Excel-Sales_Analysis/blob/main/Customer%20Performance%20Report.pdf) for a detailed analysis!
+Feel free to explore the [Sales Analytics](https://github.com/Hemachand29/Excel-Sales-Analytics/tree/main) for a detailed analysis!

 ---

 ## 🔗 Repository Overview
-This repository provides an overview of sales data analysis using Excel and Power BI, featuring advanced techniques in ETL, DAX, and report fine-tuning.
+This repository provides an overview of sales data analysis using Excel, featuring advanced techniques in ETL, DAX, and report fine-tuning.
 Stay tuned for future updates and enhancements!